JoelFieldCode/Training-Events/README.md

 # Training-Events

-Postman API documentation is here: "api doc link here".
+Postman API documentation is here: https://documenter.getpostman.com/view/3121015/training-events/77mY1V2
-I used Postman instead of Swagger.

 Steps to use the API:

-Download and install Postman (free version), click import collection and paste this link in: "link here" After that you should see the "Training Events" collection on the left.
+Download and install Postman (free version), sign in with your google account.
+Now you can click the "Run in Postman" button at the top right on the API documentation page I linked before.
+This should open up your Postman App and import the collection.
+Now you should see the"Training Events" collection on the left.
 You can individually run each request in the collection, see the tests written for it and check out the response.
-You can also click "Runner" at the top of the App to run all 5 API requests and their tests in succession.
+You can also click "Runner" at the top left of the App to run all 5 API requests and their tests in succession.

 My main logic (ignoring laravel generated code) is in: